yetzehev/Ztritici-demography/workflow/Ztritici_demography.md

 ## Data sets

-A total of 74 genotypes:
+A total number of 74 genotypes:
 - *Triticum*-infecting  infecting Z.tritici genotypes (n = 45)
 - *Aegilops cylindrica*-infecting Z. tritici genotypes (n= 29)

-Outiers isolates that infect *A. tauschii* and high IBS *Triticum*-infecting isolates were not included
+Note: Outiers isolates that infect *A. tauschii* and high IBS *Triticum*-infecting isolates were not included

 ### Step 1: Pseudidiploid bam files

-B. To define the 100 pseudodiploid genotypes to perform the analysis.
-I randomly combined the IDs of 29 *Aegilops*, or the IDs of the 45 *Triticum*-infecting.
+B.Define the 100 pseudodiploid genotypes to perform the analysis.
+I randomly combined the IDs of 29 *Aegilops*, or the IDs of the 45 *Triticum*-infecting isolates.

     #Combine the IDs in pairs
     cat Ztritici.aeg.txt | while read s; do for d in `cat Ztritici.aeg.txt`; do if [ $s != $d ]; then echo $s,$d; fi; done; done > Ztritici.aeg.diploid.comb